 - Service Trip Committee

 How do I sign up for a MOVE program?

 Sign up sheets will be posted on the MOVE Bulletin Board on first floor Alliot.
 Stop by and sign up!
 BYO pen or pencil.

 Where do I meet for the program I am doing?

 Program Leaders will communicate with volunteers specifically where to meet.
 All programs will meet outside unless weather does not permit.

-All participants must be symptom free, bring and wear a facial covering, bring hand sanitizer, remain distanced, and wash hands before and after service.
-We also expect that all participants adhere to campus covid guidelines in order to participate.
+All participants must be symptom free, and adhere to all campus, state, and community partner COVID guidelines in order to participate.
 Please remember, we impact each other and when participating in MOVE community service we also impact our larger community.

 Blending intellect with empathy.

 Through the MOVE organization, we seek to expand the concept of community service — embracing social justice and deepening our connection to the world, as defined by Catholic social teaching.